Olink Statistical Services

 Some examples of the wide range of biostatistical support available are shown below.

-Example of a heatmap analysis where similar proteins and samples are placed next to each other and the intensity is represented by a color.
+Example of a heatmap based on hierarchical clustering analysis where similar proteins and samples are placed next to each other and the protein level is represented by a color gradient.